5 Amazing Apps to Check Your Mac Hard Drive Health

 If your Mac is with a hard disk drive (HDD), you'll find this app helpful as it can search for all scattered pieces of large data files on your disk, group and store them in contiguous segments.
 The procedure helps improve data access speed and overall Mac hard drive performance.
 What's cool about the app is that it adopts intuitive color legend which enables you to immediately identify whether your Mac needs defragging.

-CleanMyDrive is totally free.
-The app is more like a lightweight drive manager for both internal Macintosh HD and external hard drives.
+CleanMyDrive is another useful app and it's free.
+In fact, the app is more like a lightweight drive manager for both internal Macintosh drive and external drives.
 You can use it to check your hard drive status, e.g. a visual look of how your drive is used, how many junk files exist.
 If it detects hidden junks, you can use the app to clean them automatically.
 It also works with USB flash drives, SD memory cards, etc.